ec-europa/europa-component-library/docs/Migrating-v5.md

   - `invalid_icon` parameter is renamed to `feedback_icon`
   - `sr_invalid_icon` parameter is renamed to `sr_feedback_icon`
   - `invalid_text` parameter (block) is renamed to `feedback_text`
 - The form group itself now has an additional css class if it is in one of the status.
 Css classes are `ecl-form-group--error`, `ecl-form-group--warning` and `ecl-form-group--success`.
-Form elements have been updated to react to these new classes, instead of defining specific class in the input itself.
+Form group elements have been updated to react to these new classes.
-- Icon for the feedback text has been changed to the outline one
+- Icon for the feedback text has been changed to the outline one, and are now defined by default in the template
 - The label for required fields has been made more explicit ("required" instead of "\*"), so unless a custom label is used, it is no longer needed to provide an aria-label for it.
 Demo example have been updated in that sense.
 The parameter is still available in twig template, but left empy by default.

 ### Icon